dzieciou/tree-labeller/README.rst

 Demo
 ====

+Here is a quick demonstration how to map products from online shop to departments in a local grocery.

 Download sample taxonomy file of products and their categories from `Frisco.pl`_ online shop.

 .. code-block:: bash

     fetch_frisco > frisco.yaml

-Create task for labelling Frisco products with departments from `Marketpoint`_, local grocery shop in Krakow.
+Create task for labelling Frisco products with departments from `Marketpoint`_, local grocery in Krakow.

 .. code-block:: bash